 School Health Services Utilization

-Availability and utilization of school health services in the primary schools is a step forward towards the successful implementation of the Alma-mata Declaration since 1972 (Osemwota 1992).
-Erinosho (1981) maintained that culture influence extensively the concept of illness and illness behaviours.
+Availability and utilization of school health services in the primary schools is a step forward towards the successful implementation of the Alma-mata Declaration since 1972 (Osemwota 1992), which stipulates….
+Erinosho (1981) maintained that culture influences extensively the concept of illness and illness behaviours.
 The belief system of the community according to Babatunde (2002) influences utilization of health services.
 The cultural myths surrounding the outbreak of disease varying from place to place depending on the ethno-cultural practice.
 Observation has it that illiterate and educated individuals hold strong belief that certain ailment/health problem can be better treated traditionally (Babatund1 990).

 Babatunde (2002) cited Brieger (1991) and Udoh (1981) who stated that some of the administrative factors in healthcare delivery and utilization are accessibilty and availability of healthcare facilities, the availability of required number of trained medical personnel, attitude of modern health workers, flexibility of treatment, perceived competence of providers, the individual perception and attitude towards health services are significant determinants of healthcare utilization.
 WHO (1997) reported that health cannot be imposed on the community.
 What can be provided is healthcare.
 It is the people who decide whether to utilize the service or not.
 Awareness and health education services will increase people participation and utilization of available facilities (Moronkola, 2004).